vbookshelf/Offline-Photo-Scrubber/README.md

 ### On macOS:

-- Right-click (or Control-click) the clean image file and select Get Info.
+- Right-click the clean image file and select Get Info.

 - Expand the More Info section.